flojoy-ai/docs/docs/nodes/LOGIC_GATES/LOGIC_GATES.md

 ---
 hide_table_of_contents: true
-sidebar_label: Flow
+sidebar_label: Logic Gates
 sidebar_position: 1
 slug: /nodes/LOGIC_GATES/
 ---

-# FLOW in Python
+# LOGIC GATES in Python

-Welcome to the Flow Nodes page!
+Welcome to the Logic Gate Nodes page!

-Here you can find information about all the Flojoy nodes that can be used as logic gates.
+Here you can find information about all the Flojoy nodes that can be used as logic gates to optimise flow.

 You can also find all of these nodes in the sidebar.

-## Flow Nodes
+## Conditional Nodes

 <div className="flex flex-wrap" style={{ marginLeft: "-55px" }}>